-11 Top-Rated Tourist Attractions on the Sunshine Coast, Australia
+12 Top-Rated Tourist Attractions on the Sunshine Coast, Australia

-1 Noosa National Park
+1. Noosa National Park

-2 Australia Zoo, Beerwah
+2. Australia Zoo, Beerwah

 Address: 1638 Steve Irwin Way, Beerwah, Queensland

-3 Noosa Main Beach and Hastings Street
+3. Noosa Main Beach and Hastings Street

 Squeaky-clean sands and glistening surf breaks lure both visitors and locals alike to the glorious stretch of north-facing coast at Noosa Main Beach.
 The gentle surf makes it a popular hangout for families and beginner surfers, and it's a lovely spot for a swim, with beautiful views of Noosa National Park cloaking the headland at the eastern end of the beach.

 Other popular beaches on the Sunshine Coast include nearby Sunshine Beach; Peregian Beach; busy Mooloolaba Beach; and Coolum Beach, with its popular beachside boardwalk.
 Kings Beach in Caloundra is also a favorite; kids love the fun water fountain and beachfront swimming pool.

-4 The Original Eumundi Markets
+4. The Original Eumundi Markets

 Artisan foods, organic produce, designer clothes, home goods, plants, jewelry, skincare, natural therapies, and toys are just some of the items on offer.
 This is a fantastic place to buy Sunshine Coast souvenirs or enjoy lunch from one of the food stalls, which sell everything from Thai food to Turkish kebabs.

 Address: 80 Memorial Drive, Eumundi, Queensland

-5 The Charming Mountain Villages of Montville and Maleny
+5. The Charming Mountain Villages of Montville and Maleny

-These quaint sister towns lie a little more than ten minutes' drive away from each other, but most tourists visit them both on a day trip from the coast, where the temperatures can often be a little cooler, thanks to the higher elevations.
-The drive is part of the Blackall Range Tourist Drive, and offers spectacular views of the plunging valleys below.
+These quaint sister towns lie a little more than 10 minutes' drive away from each other, but most tourists visit them both on a day trip from the coast, where the temperatures can often be a little cooler, thanks to the higher elevations.
+The drive is part of the Blackall Range Tourist Drive and offers spectacular views of the plunging valleys below.

 Maleny is also an artsy town, with many galleries, studios, and workshops.
-Its nearby attractions include Maleny Botanic Gardens & Bird World, with a miniature animal enclosure, aviary, and Devonshire tea; and Maleny Dairies, where you can milk a cow, commune with farm animals, and taste some creamy yogurts and cheeses after the tour.
+Its nearby attractions include Maleny Botanic Gardens & Bird World, with a miniature animal enclosure, aviary, and Devonshire tea; and Maleny Dairies, where you can milk a cow, pet farm animals, and taste some creamy yogurts and cheeses after the tour.

-6 Glass House Mountains National Park
+6. Glass House Mountains National Park

 According to aboriginal legend, Mount Beerwah, the highest peak, is the mother that gave birth to the smaller surrounding peaks, and Mount Tibrogargan is the father peak.
 Rising like giant witch's hats and rounded anthills, the peaks are volcanic plugs, the center of extinct volcanoes.

 Before exploring the area, stop by the Glass House Mountains Visitor and Interpretative Centre.
 The popular Lookout Cafe, near the Glass House Mountains lookout, is a lovely spot to start or end a gentle hike with Devonshire tea and delightful views.
 Keep an eye out for kangaroos under the mango trees here.

 Address: Glass House Interpretative Centre, Settler's Rotary Park, Reed Street, Glass House Mountains

-7 Noosa North Shore and Rainbow Beach
+7. Noosa North Shore and Rainbow Beach

-The gateway to World Heritage-listed Fraser Island, Noosa North Shore is an 80-kilometer stretch of powdery white sand and gently rolling dunes just across the river from Noosa Heads and Noosaville.
+The gateway to World Heritage-listed Fraser Island, Noosa North Shore is an 80-kilometer stretch of powdery, white sand and gently rolling dunes just across the river from Noosa Heads and Noosaville.
 This seemingly endless stretch of beach is especially popular with 4WD enthusiasts, anglers, and beachfront campers, who come here for the stunning sea vistas and typically uncrowded stretches of sand.

-8 Mooloolaba Beach
+8. Mooloolaba Beach

 Bristling with high-rise apartments, Mooloolaba Beach is more developed than other Sunshine Coast beaches, but that's part of its popularity.
 Surf shops, boutiques, galleries, organic eateries, and restaurants beckon just across the street from this sun-drenched north-facing stretch of sand, offering plenty of opportunities to refuel and take a break from the sun.

-9 Coolum Beach
+9. Coolum Beach

 The most distinctive landmark in the area is Mount Coolum, a dome-shaped volcanic rock rising 208 meters above the coast.
 Fitness enthusiasts and nature lovers hike the 800-meter track to the summit for breathtaking views of the coast.
-It takes about 30-40 minutes and is best tackled in dry weather as the steep rocks at the top become slippery after rain.
+It takes about 30-40 minutes and is best tackled in dry weather, as the steep rocks at the top become slippery after rain.

-10 Underwater World Sea Life, Mooloolaba
+10. Underwater World Sea Life, Mooloolaba

 Underwater World offers a fascinating glimpse at life under the sea and in Australian freshwater habitats.
 It's organized around themed zones with related exhibits, which include a tidal touchpool, where little ones can feel the bumpy skin of sea stars and learn about stingrays; a jellyfish kingdom; freshwater streams; billabongs; a seahorse sanctuary; and an ocean tunnel, where the rays and sharks glide all around you.

 Address: Parkyn Parade, Mooloolaba, Queensland

-11 The Ginger Factory, Yandina
+11. The Ginger Factory, Yandina

 If you're looking for a few hours of fun with the children, the Ginger Factory in Yandina fits the bill.
 Kids will love riding the little train through the tropical gardens and learning about bees at a special beekeeper presentation.
 They can also hop aboard a cute around-the-world boat trip and look for the gingerbread man among the interactive puppets.

-Address: 50 Pioneer Rd, Yandina, Queensland
+Address: 50 Pioneer Road, Yandina, Queensland